top of page

 Having read all of that amazing history can I just warn you that you are in for a big shock, because the following photos, in particular the second set of the pier, are an assault on the senses.
 Personally, I think a great refreshing lovely whack in the face of an assault of colour and brash signage and kitsch that is unique to seaside towns of this nature.
 If I have struck the right note in my choice of images for the pier you should be able to smell the frying of doughnuts and the sweet caramel scents of warm sugar.

 It's been mentioned already that the railway arrived quite early and it still commands it's right of way right through the middle of the town.
-Just to the left is the preserved steam railway that runs from Paignton to Kingswear, the South Devon Railway, more on that in a railway special at some point.
+Just to the left is the preserved steam railway that runs from Paignton to Kingswear, the South Devon Railway, more on that in a railway special .

 Now a jaunt down the main route to the sea front.